JuliaStats/MixedModels.jl/docs/src/constructors.md

-### Parameter estimates
+## Fixed-effects parameter estimates

-The `coef` and `fixef` extractors both return the estimates of the fixed-effects coefficients.
+The `coef` and `fixef` extractors both return the maximum likelihood estimates of the fixed-effects coefficients.
 ```@docs
 coef
 fixef